 Not all streams are created equal.
 Spotify pays artists anywhere between $0.002 to $0.0084 depending on a few factors, including popularity.
-But what a lot of people may not know is that Spotify & Apple Music both distribute payments via the "pro-rata" model.
+That's about $1 per 500 streams on the lower end.
+And what a lot of people may not know is that Spotify & Apple Music both distribute payments via the "pro-rata" model.
 Pro-rata is sort of like a pool of streaming money that Spotify pays from.
 Most people assume that Spotify pays on a user centric model in which you listen to a specific artist and they alone gets a certain amount of money for your every stream.
 But it doesn't work that way.
 Instead Spotify totals all the streams from all the artists on its platform in total.
 Then, the money is split between everyone, like coffee shop employees with a shared tip jar.
 However, larger artists get larger shares of the pie.

 According to Quartz, about 70% of Spotify / Apple streaming revenue goes to record labels and their artists (Dan Kopf).
 Out of that, the top 0.4% artists get about 10% of the whole pie.
 And you may only see about 12 or 15% of your streaming profits if you're signed to a label.
 At this point, an artist is receiving a cut, of a piece, of a slice.
 And Spotify offers an artist dashboard to look through streaming data.
 However, it is a bit difficult to get the exact numbers when it comes to streams and pay outs to know exactly how your revenue is calculated to the last penny.